txt231/adbdisplay/README.md

 Most of the registers/addresses that relates to actual monitor settings are only available when the display is turned on.
 But Some registers like power state, revision, copyright notice, etc. is readable when monitor is turned off.

 To read and write settings over ADB, param `lrem` needs to be set to 0.
 This is done in the `Detect` function.
 It also seems to disable OSD until 1 is written to it again.
-Also note that writing settings doesnt seem to apply on certain resolutions.
-Im guessing it needs to be saved first. (might be display dependent)
+At times registers doesnt want to update, usually in certain resolutions.
+Rebooting the monitor or making it detect a new signal seems to fix it at times.

 After writing a register, the display does not save, and previous values will be restored on reboot.
+This might not be the case for all variables, but most settings variables is.
-Im guessing save sequence refers to specific settings?
+Settings seem to have a save sequence, on Orca and Whaler monitor it seems to be register id/address offset by a certain amount.
+Im guessing this might be address in rom?
+For other models im unsure.

 `DumpSettings1` and `DumpSettings2` should dump some pieces of data that is in a parameter file created by service utility.